Festál: Japan: Seattle Cherry Blossom & Japanese Cultural Festival

 In April, the Seattle Cherry Blossom festival is held.
 The largest Japanese cultural event in the Pacific Northwest commemorates the late Japanese Prime Minister Takeo Miki's gift of 1,000 cherry trees, as part of the United States Bicentennial, to Seattle in 1976.
-The trees were planted along Lake Washington Boulevard, Seward Park, Seattle Center, The Arboretum, the Seattle Japanese Garden, University of Washington, and the Seattle Buddhist Church.
+The trees were planted along Lake Washington Boulevard, Seward Park, Seattle Center, The Arboretum, the Seattle Japanese Garden, University of Washington, and the Seattle Betsuin Buddhist Temple.

 The cherry tree tradition follows at every year's festival, by bringing cherry tree experts from Japan to Seattle to teach Washingtonians about the proper care and maintenance of cherry trees.
 The cherry tree experts give instruction during the festival and the week that follows.

 The festival's mission is to deepen mutual understanding between the people of Japan and the people of the Northwest; to exchange ideas and friendship; to promote the culture, arts, and technologies of Japan, including achievements of the Japanese-American community.

 The festival includes dance and music, colorful costumes, martial arts, and tea ceremonies.
 For children, the festival offers Japanese games, kite making and kimono dress up.